People

 Luke Cullen (Research Associate)

 Do you have the feeling that everything is connected somehow?
 Well, so does Luke.
-For his PhD, as part of the AI for Environmental Risks CDT, Luke is developing a framework based on graph representation learning to map greenhouse gas emissions sources as part of a global network.
+Luke’s research focusses on the availability on the risks to supply and the environmental impacts of materials in complex industrial supply chains.
+He is currently working as a post-doctoral research associate on the Climate Compatible Growth project.
+For his PhD, as part of the AI for Environmental Risks CDT, Luke developed a framework based on graph representation learning to map supply chain specific greenhouse gas emissions.
 Luke has a Master’s degree in Geophysics from the University of Leeds, after which he spent two years working as a contractor in the mining and energy industries in Australia.
-He then returned to the UK as a software developer and has recently completed an MRes using machine learning to accelerate damage assessments following natural disasters.
+He then returned to the UK as a software developer and has an MRes in using machine learning to accelerate damage assessments following natural disasters.

 Scott Jeen (Research Associate)